External quantum fluctuations select measurement contexts: Context selection by the environment

 \section{Context selection by the environment}

 The physics of POVMs is more difficult to understand than the physics of precise measurements, since it is non-trivially determined by the interaction between the system and its environment.
 If we extend the Hilbert space to include the environment, different (overall, system-plus-environment) measurement outcomes must correspond to orthogonal states in this extended Hilbert space, since the outcomes are macroscopically distinct.
-This is true even if on a subspace, the different measurement outcomes aren't macroscopically distinct, and so the measurement is a POVM rather than a PVM (i.e., any POVM locally is really a PVM globally, over the combined system and environment---a physical interpretation of Neumark's Dilation Theorem \cite{gelfand1943imbedding}).
-In the product space of system and environment, the outcomes can thus be written as an orthogonal basis $\{\ket{m}_{ES}\}$ of combined states of the environment $E$ and the system $S$.
-This orthogonal basis represents a joint context of the system and its environment, but this joint context includes correlations between the system and the environment, which makes it impossible to identify a separate context of the system alone.
-Instead, we now need to include the initial state of the environment $\ket{\varphi_{\mathrm{init}}}_E$ as an additional constraint.
-Since this initial constraint changes the meaning of the measurement outcomes, it must be included in the measurement information.
+This is true even if on a subspace, the different measurement outcomes {are represented by non-orthogonal state vectors}, and so the measurement is a POVM rather than a PVM (i.e., any POVM locally is really a PVM globally, over the combined system and environment---a physical interpretation of Neumark's Dilation Theorem \cite{gelfand1943imbedding}).
+In the product space of system and environment, the outcomes can thus be written as an orthogonal basis $\{\ket{m}_{ES}\}$ of combined states of the environment $E$ and the system $S$. {Here, we always assume that the measurement is maximally resolved with respect to the system, so that the global PVM can be represented by rank 1 projections.
+The PVM defined by the orthogonal basis $\{\ket{m}_{ES}\}$} represents a joint context of the system and its environment, but this joint context includes correlations between the system and the environment, which makes it impossible to identify a separate context of the system alone. {This means that the objective meaning of a specific measurement result $\{\ket{m}_{ES}\}$ depends on the initial state of the environment.} {It is therefore necessary to} include the initial state of the environment $\ket{\varphi_{\mathrm{init}}}_E$ as an additional constraint {that describes the effect of the environment on the measurement outcome represented by the global measurement result $\{\ket{m}_{ES}\}$.} Since this initial constraint changes the meaning of the measurement outcomes {with respect to the physics of the system}, it must be included in the measurement information {obtained from the system}.
 This is done by applying an inner product in the subspace of the Hilbert space that describes the environment,